Red Cross House: Occupants and owners

 The Clarence Street property was the fifth warehouse occupied by the firm.
-The location of the earlier premises were generally in the vicinity of the GPO: at 339 George Street (from 1855), 2 Wynyard Street (from 1861), 117 Pitt Street (from 1870) and 163-171 Pitt Street (from 1883).
+The location of the earlier premises were generally in the vicinity of the GPO: at 339 George Street (from 1855), 2 Wynyard Street (from 1861), 117 Pitt Street (from 1870) and 163—171 Pitt Street (from 1883).
 The size and architectural quality of these buildings suggest that the firm during the period 1850s to c.
 1950s was an important member of Sydney's commercial trading houses.

 The Australian Red Cross was established in 1914 (as a consequence of the outbreak of hostilities at this time) as a branch of the British organisation.
 The institution is associated with a wide range of medical and social welfare activities.
-Prior to the move to Hoffnung building, the New South Wales branch of this society was located in premises at No. 1 York Street.
+Prior to the move to Hoffnung building, the New South Wales branch of the society was located in premises at No. 1 York Street.

-The current owner of the building is the Australian Red Cross Society.
-The property was purchased by the society in July 1970.
+The property was purchased by the Australian Red Cross in July 1970 and used as offices and a blood donor centre until 2010.
+It was sold in 2011 and redeveloped in 2015 as commercial offices by Union Investment.
+The building is now known as 155 Clarence Street.
+The renovation work between 2013 and 2015 included the addition of three levels of commercial office space, conservation and repair of the facades, reconstruction of missing or altered elements and refurbishment of all floors that reinstated the original architectural qualities of the internal office spaces.
+The architects of the ground floor renovations in 2023 were GroupGSA.